Find Affordable College Courses

 Read More…

-University of Wisconsin - Madison ranked #6 on this year’s Most Popular Journalism Bachelor’s Degree Schools list.
-UW - Madison is a fairly large public school located in the city of Madison.
+University of Wisconsin - Madison did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
+It came in at #6 on the list.
+UW - Madison is a very large public school located in the large city of Madison.

 Of the 196 students majoring in journalism at UW - Madison, 27% are male and 73% are female.

-Arizona State University - Tempe ranked #7 on this year’s Most Popular Journalism Bachelor’s Degree Schools list.
-ASU - Tempe is a fairly large public school located in the medium-sized city of Tempe.
+With a ranking of #7, Arizona State University - Tempe did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
+ASU - Tempe is a fairly large public school located in the midsize city of Tempe.

 Of the 191 students majoring in journalism at ASU - Tempe, 20% are male and 80% are female.